-The optimal loss with these structural constraints is 12.9096 and the optimal measurement set is $[F_2 \quad F{100} \quad T{201} \quad T_2 \quad P_2]$ .
-To compare the loss with five measurements without any structural requirements is 8.0960 and the optimal measurements are $[F_2 \quad F{100} \quad F_3 \quad F{200} \quad T{201}]$ .
+The optimal loss with these structural constraints is 12.9096 and the optimal measurement set is $\begin{bmatrix} F_2 & F{100} & T{201} & T_2 & P_2 \end{bmatrix}$ .
+To compare the loss with five measurements without any structural requirements is 8.0960 and the optimal measurements are $\begin{bmatrix} F_2 & F{100} & F_3 & F{200} & T{201} \end{bmatrix}$ .

 5.4.
-Example 4: Measurement selection for distillation column (Case 2.2)
+Example 4: measurement selection for distillation column (Case 2.2)

-This example is included to apply the MIQP (28) formulations on a case with a large number of measurements and to highlight the computational effectiveness of the developed methods over the exhaustive search methods.
-We consider indirect composition control of a binary distillation column with 41 stages [29, 30] and reflux (L) and boil-up (V) as the remaining unconstrained steady state degrees of freedom $(\mathbf{u})$ .
-The considered disturbances are in feed flow rate (F), feed composition $(z_F)$ and liquid fraction $(q_F)$ , which can vary between $1 \pm 0.2, 0.5 \pm 0.1$ and $1 \pm 0.1$ , respectively.
+This example is included to apply the MIQP (27) formulations on a case with a large number of measurements and to highlight the computational effectiveness of the developed methods over the exhaustive search methods.
+We also include the computational effectiveness of both big-m approach (27c) and indicator constraint approach (28) for MIQP (27).
+We consider indirect composition control of a binary distillation column with 41 stages [29,30] and reflux (L) and boil-up (V) as the remaining unconstrained steady state degrees of freedom (u).
+The considered disturbances are in feed flow rate (F), feed composition ( $z_F$ ) and liquid fraction ( $q_F$ ), which can vary between $1 \pm 0.2$ , $0.5 \pm 0.1$ and $1 \pm 0.1$ , respectively.
 As online composition measurements are assumed unavailable, we use stage temperatures inside the column to control the compositions indirectly.
-The boiling points difference between light key component (L) and heavy key component (H) is 10 $^{\circ}C$ .
-We assume constant relative volatility of the components, constant pressure, no vapour hold up, equilibrium on each stage and constant molar flow rate.
+The boiling points difference between light key component (L) and heavy key component (H) is 10 °C. We assume constant relative volatility of the components, constant pressure, no vapor hold up, equilibrium on each stage and constant molar flow rate.
 Under these assumptions only mass and component balances are included in this binary distillation column model and temperatures are approximated as linear functions of mole fractions.
-The temperature $T_i$ (°C) on stage i is calculated as a simple linear function of the liquid composition $x_i$ on each stage [29].
+The temperature $T_i$ (°C) on stage i is calculated as a simple linear function of the liquid composition $x_i$ on each stage [29] (Fig. 7).